-When they are safe, your next move should be to call 562-645-4145 and connect with a Long Beach Elder Abuse Attorney at Siegel Law.
+When they are safe, your next move should be to call 562-645-4145 and connect with elder abuse attorney at Siegel Law.
 Named as one of the Top 100 Trial Lawyers by The National Trial Lawyers, Travis Siegel has dedicated his legal practice to protecting the rights of abused elders by representing their best interests in and out of court.
 Get a free consultation with our law firm today to learn what sort of compensation may be owed to you and your elder.

 Forms of Elder Physical Abuse & Compensation